lslezak/lslezak.github.io/minimal.md

 ## Minimal Profiles

-The minimal profiles configure only the required options, the system defaults are used for everything else.
+The minimal profiles configure only the required minimal set of options, the system defaults are used for everything else.

 #### Minimal openSUSE Leap 15